SanadHantash/flex-grid-repo/README.md

 # flex-grid-repo

-## I have created flexbox and grid layouts modules using css.
+## I have created flex and grid layouts modules using css.